briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

 abatement or credit resulting therefrom, has been assessed or paid, whichever occurs first.
-If a taxpayer intends to file an amended consolidated municipal income tax return, or to amend its type of return from a separate return to a consolidated return, based on the taxpayer’s consolidated federal income tax return, the taxpayer shall notify the Tax Commissioner before filing the amended return.
+If a taxpayer intends to file an amended consolidated municipal income tax return, or to amend its type of return from a separate return to a consolidated return, based on the taxpayer's consolidated federal income tax return, the taxpayer shall notify the Tax Commissioner before filing the amended return.